 Try creating a self-care checklist with a range of different activities to keep yourself occupied, productive and way-too-busy-to-be-thinking-about-that-person.
 It’s a win-win.

 Allow The Breakup To Motivate You To Change

-One of the best things that you can do is use this experience to study your relationship leading up to and during the breakup, particularly in the context of borderline personality disorder.
+One of the best things that you can do is use this experience to study your relationship-behaviour, particularly in the context of BPD.
 Ask yourself: was I too co-dependent?
 Jealous?
 Hot and cold?
-Whatever the problems are, identifying and working on them is not only amazing personal growth, but it will provide you with the clarity that you need to accept the end of the relationship and move on.
+Whatever the problems are, identifying and working on them is not only amazing for BPD management and recovery, but it will also provide you with the clarity that you need to accept the end of the relationship and move on.

 Keep a Diary

-This really helped me organise my thoughts and control my emotions.
+Keeping a diary really helped me to organise my thoughts and control my emotions.
 It was also an incredibly useful tool for any time I felt like reminding my ex

 how much I loved him how great I was doing without him.
 Instead of texting him, I’d just scribble it down in my diary.
 A few hours later I’d look at what I’d written and be so, so glad that I didn’t send it to him in a message.